elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-marginal-value-theorem-apply-to-patch-use-strategy-in-foraging.md

 url: /learn/psychology/questions/how-does-the-marginal-value-theorem-apply-to-patch-use-strategy-in-foraging
 score: -1.0
 related_article1:
-    id: 170823
+    id: 170826
-    title: What are the key assumptions of the Optimal Foraging Theory?
+    title: >-
+        Explain the concept of diminishing returns and its relevance to foraging efficiency.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-assumptions-of-the-optimal-foraging-theory
+    url: /learn/psychology/questions/explain-the-concept-of-diminishing-returns-and-its-relevance-to-foraging-efficiency
 related_article2:
-    id: 170823
+    id: 170829
+    title: >-
-    title: What are the key assumptions of the Optimal Foraging Theory?
+        What are the different types of models used in mathematical modeling in ecology?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-assumptions-of-the-optimal-foraging-theory
+    url: /learn/psychology/questions/what-are-the-different-types-of-models-used-in-mathematical-modeling-in-ecology
 related_article3:
-    id: 170827
+    id: 170830
-    title: What are the main components of a cost-benefit analysis in ecological decision-making?
+    title: >-
+        Describe the evolutionary basis of behavioral ecology.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-components-of-a-costbenefit-analysis-in-ecological-decisionmaking
+    url: /learn/psychology/questions/describe-the-evolutionary-basis-of-behavioral-ecology
 related_article4:
     id: 170825
+    title: >-
-    title: What is the 'Ecology of Fear' and how does it impact ecosystems?
+        What is the 'Ecology of Fear' and how does it impact ecosystems?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-ecology-of-fear-and-how-does-it-impact-ecosystems
 related_article5:
-    id: 170830
+    id: 170826
-    title: Describe the evolutionary basis of behavioral ecology.
+    title: >-
+        Explain the concept of diminishing returns and its relevance to foraging efficiency.
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-evolutionary-basis-of-behavioral-ecology
+    url: /learn/psychology/questions/explain-the-concept-of-diminishing-returns-and-its-relevance-to-foraging-efficiency
 ---

 &nbsp;